-The Department of Chemical and Process Engineering is proud to have a wellequipped and well-functioning set of laboratories which facilitate both undergraduates and postgraduate students with their experimental work and research.
+The Department of Chemical and Process Engineering is proud to have a wellequipped and well-functioning set of facilitate laboratories which both undergraduates and postgraduate students with their experimental work and research.
 At present, the department is in the process of establishing new laboratory facilities for petrochemical engineering with modern state of art technologies.
-The assistance of the competent and the well-qualified officers technical technical and the assistance staff members for the experimental work and research activities is also significant.
+The assistance of the competent and the well-qualified technical technical officers and the assistance staff members for experimental work and research activities is also significant.